AmMilu/final-project/README.md

 # how to use
     ***Before everytime search for a new repo, remember to clear the browser's cache***
+    1. CLEAR BROWSER CACHE
-    1. Run "python3 project.py" and copy the link to the brower.
+    2. Run "python3 project.py" and copy the link to the browser.
-    2. Input the username and repository name you want to search. (suggest jquery jquery)
+    3. Input the username and repository name you want to search. (eg. jquery jquery)
-    3. Click "Search" and wait until the page finish loading.
-(The program is running at the background)
+    4. Click "Search" and wait until the page finish loading.
+(This normally takes a long time.)
-    4. After it finish loading again, click the page(graph) you want to have a look.
+    5. After it finish loading, click the page(graph) you want to have a look.
-    5. Click buttons on each page can change the pages and can also link back to home page.
+    6. Clicking buttons on each page can change the pages and can also link back to home page.
     ***if a correct repo is searched and not found page is shown, please check your internet before search again***

 ## data collection